zypher-game/docs/content/mining/player/player.md

 ## Introduction
 More play, more staking, more rewards.

-In the PoZK mining network, players can get rewards.
+In the mining network, players can get rewards.
 First, the players needs to stake, then the players start the game (create zk tasks).